bekk/bekk-christmas/post/security/iot-security.md

 **Insecure web administration**

-Most devices offer some form of web application to provision and administer the device.
+Some devices offer some form of web application to provision and administer the device.
 These interfaces are vulnerable to the same risks as enterprise applications or Internet sites.

 **Use of insecure protocols**